-For those trying Swiss chard for the first time, baking it mellows the flavor and, as Mary Lou found out, delivers a delicious initiation to this nutrient-dense vegetable.
-For this recipe, I prefer to use a block of feta as opposed to the pre-crumbled variety.
+In this recipe, I prefer to use a block of feta as opposed to the pre-crumbled variety.
 Crumbling it yourself directly over the greens allows you to control the size of the pieces (sometimes the crumbles have a lot of small, powdery pieces) and the flavor is typically better.
-For those living near Lancaster’s Central Market, Linden Dale Farms offers a goat’s milk feta that is out of this world!
+For those living near Lancaster’s Central Market, Linden Dale Farms offers a goat’s milk feta that is outstanding.

 - 1 bunch rainbow chard (about 8 ounces), rinsed and well drained

 - 1 medium onion, chopped or sliced (separate the pieces)

 - 3 tablespoons olive oil, divided use (plus a little extra for greasing the pan)